thezerothcat/LaMulanaRandomizer/README.txt

 Plans for future releases:
 -----------------------------
-* Handling for ankh jewel locks.
+* Better handling for ankh jewel locks.
 * Randomization of more types of items, special-case items, which chests are coin chests vs item chests, etc.
 * Item requirements updates (better boss requirements, more glitch-enabled requirements, requirements involving damage boosting, etc.)
 * Shop randomization expansion (randomizing ammo, shuffling items in the place of weights/ammo)